aferna08/neighborhood-poverty/README.md

 ## Repository Structure

 -   **`data/`**: Contains zipfiles of data necessary for the analysis.
-This includes shapefiles and population characterstics for census tracts and CBSAs.
+This includes shapefiles and population characteristics for census tracts and CBSAs.
 -   **`output/`**: Where generated plots are stored.
 -   **`scripts/`**: R Scripts to clean the data and create the visualizations.
     -   "01_clean_data.R" joins, cleans, and processes the census data.